SuperAj3/outrun/README.md

 13. Transfer the APK to an Android device and use ZipSigner to sign it
 14. Install the APK

+#### Final steps
+Coming soon!
+This section will talk about how to set up your instance with a MySQL server.

 ### Misc.